SUBSCRIBE TO OUR FREE NEWSLETTER

 "We demand that the text be balanced for negotiations to commence," Nijar said.

-Harjeet Singh, policy manager for the humanitarian organization ActionAid, explained the G77's position this way: "If your house goes up in flames, the first thing you do is put the fire out.
-Developing countries are already fighting the fires of climate change and so are demanding strategies and money to deal with its impact.
-For rich nations who have the money, technology and skills, the devastation of climate change is not a pressing issue."
+Harjeet Singh, policy manager for ActionAid's humanitarian organization, explained the G77's position: "If your house goes up in flames, you first put the fire out.
+Developing countries are already fighting climate change fires and demanding strategies and money to deal with its impact.
+For rich nations with the money, technology, and skills, the devastation of climate change is not a pressing issue."

 The G77's call follows a report released Monday that found the U.S. and other wealthy nations' climate pledges to limit greenhouse gas emissions were not enough to prevent an average surface temperature warming of 2degC, the agreed threshold to prevent irreparable global warming and extreme weather events.